macca448/Blynk2MESH/README.md

 ### Node 3: Tank 1 (House Water Supply)
   1. Water Level as percentage full
-  2. Liters of Water available
+  2. Litre's of Water available
   3. Water used in the last 24 hours
   4. 30 Day Average daily use
   5. Day's of Water on hand based on Average Daily Use